My child has been taken….

 MYTH: Human traffickers target those who live in poor neighborhoods, those who are abused by parents, or are loners; my child is safe because she’s a straight-A student with lots of friends.

-10 ways you can help protect your child from human trafficking:
+Now that you have a better understanding of the threat, here are 10 ways you can help protect your child from human trafficking:

 These 10 suggestions will help protect your child from human trafficking.
 But use caution when and how you have these conversations with your children.
-Try not telling them all at once, as this will reduce memory retention and likely fill them with fear.
+Try not tell them all at once, as this will reduce memory retention and will likely fill them with fear.
 Cushion these hard truths by sandwiching them in love and affirmation from you.
 It is very important that they first feel very secure in your family setting.
-Remind them that there are many more kind, loving people in the world than there are those who would seek to harm and exploit them but knowing the information you are sharing with them will help them identify the “wolves in sheep’s clothing.”
+Remind them that there are many more kind, loving people in the world than there are those who would seek to harm and exploit them, but knowing the information you are sharing with them will help them identify the “wolves in sheep’s clothing.”

 And remember, there is no better defense than a strong offense: Provide your children with a loving home environment and a wisely-chosen community of friends.
 Kids who are strong emotionally, have a firm set of values, and live in a supportive, loving family are well protected against the threat of human trafficking.
 Remember: the best weapon in a human trafficker’s arsenal is ignorance.
 Be informed.
 Inform your kids.
 Share your knowledge with all who will listen.